 At September 30, 2007, we engaged Standard & Poor's Securities Evaluations, Inc., or SPSE, to submit opinions of value for our debt securities that are issued by portfolio companies where we have no equity, or equity-like securities.
 In addition, securities that are not traded on a public exchange or securities market, but for which a limited market exists and that have not been rated by a nationally recognized statistical rating organization, or NRSRO (such as certain participations in syndicated loans) are also submitted to SPSE for opinions of value, along with the indicative bid price offered by the syndication agent's desk on or near the valuation date.
-We submit non-NRSRO rated securities to SPSE as part of our Board's further consideration of whether market quotations are readily available, valid and reliable and, if there are discrepancies between the indicative bid price offered by the syndication agent's desk and the opinion of value from SPSE, we determine whether it is more appropriate for the alternative method of valuation prescribed by the 1940 Act-fair value as determined in good faith by the Board of Directors-to be implemented.
+We submit non-NRSRO rated securities to SPSE as part of our Board's further consideration of whether market quotations are readily available, valid and reliable and, if there are discrepancies between the indicative bid price offered by the 1940 Act-fair value as determined in good faith by the Board of Directors-to be implemented.
 We request that SPSE also evaluate and assign values to success fees (conditional interest included in some debt securities) when we determine that the probability of receiving a success fee on a given loan is above 6-8%, a threshold of significance.
 We may also submit PIK interest to SPSE for valuation when it is determined the PIK interest is likely to be received.
 SPSE will only evaluate the debt portion of our investments for which we specifically request evaluation, and may decline to make requested evaluations for any reason at its sole discretion.
-Upon completing our collection of data with respect to the investments (including the information described under "-Credit Information," the risk ratings of the loans described under "-Loan Grading and Risk Rating" and the factors described under "-Valuation Methods"), this valuation data is forwarded to SPSE for review
+Upon completing our collection of data with respect to the investments (including the information described under "-Credit Information," the risk ratings of the loans described under "-Valuation Methods"), this valuation data is forwarded to SPSE for review and analysis.
+SPSE makes its independent assessment of the data that we have assembled and assesses its independent data to form an opinion as to what they consider to be the market values for the securities.
+With regard to it